 |Title||Paper, 'A demonstration of an error committed by common surveyors in comparing of surveys taken at long intervals of time arising from the variation of the magnetick needle' by William Molyneux|

-End note states this paper was chiefly designed for the ending of contests in the kingdom of Ireland about the interests of those whose lands are neighbouring and have been surveyed by magnetic instruments, considering its universal use, it was thought useful to publish it at the Royal Society.
+An end note states this paper was chiefly designed for the ending of contests in the kingdom of Ireland about the interests of those whose lands are neighbouring and have been surveyed by magnetic instruments.
+Considering its universal use, it was thought useful to publish it at the Royal Society.

 |Related material||DOI: 10.1098/rstl.1695.0111|